googleapis/google-cloud-cpp/google/cloud/storage/README.md

 * **Breaking Change**: we accidentally left two functions in the public API, they are now removed.
 These functions were used to convert `google::cloud::storage::ServiceAccount` classes to and from JSON objects.
+* **Breaking Change**: we removed the functions in `google::cloud::storage::IdempotencyPolicy` for `internal::InsertObjectStreamingRequest`.
+This class is no longer used and the functions are unnecessary.
+This breakage only affects applications that define a custom `IdempotencyPolicy`.
+* bug: Fixed `WriteObject()` to actually retry the upload for each chunk, not just retry the creation of the upload session.
 * feature: add examples showing how to mock a `google::cloud::storage::Client`.
 * feature: allow applications to load service account credentials from the standard locations, but also change the scopes and subject as the credentials